 - Implement data migration policies so data is moved in an orderly manner.

-- Test and validate the migrated data to ensure it is accurate.
+- Test and validate the migration of data during the planning and design phase to ensure it's accurate.

 - Audit and document the entire data migration process.

 Data migration vs. data integration vs. data conversion

 While data migration is the process of transferring data between data storage systems or formats, data integration is the process of combining data from multiple source systems -- creating a unified set of data for operational and analytical uses.
 The primary goal of data integration is to produce consolidated data sets that are clean and consistent.
 Integration is a core element of the data management process.

 Data conversion is the process of changing data from one format to another.
 If a legacy system and a new system have identical fields, an organization could just do a data migration; however, the data from the legacy system is generally different and needs to be modified before migrating.
 Data conversion is often a step in the data migration process.